-Johnny Galecki Lights Up Instagram With Big Bang Clip, Sees 3/4 Million Views Overnight
+Johnny Galecki Lights Up Instagram With ‘Big Bang’ Clip, Sees 750K Views Overnight As Of This Writing

 Thank you, @televisionacad for highlighting one of my very favorite moments and sharing #bts emotions and hard work made by all on the crew, Writer’s Room and staff.
 Much ❤️ @kaleycuoco #simonhelberg @kunalkarmanayyar @therealjimparsons @themelissarauch @missmayim @bigbangtheory_cbs #chicagoslap

-It appears that Galecki misses his days in the show, which has no new seasons scheduled at this time.
-He recently shared a photo on Instagram of him with actress Kaley Cuoco — who plays Penny in the CBS show — and Emmy nominee director, Mark Cendrowski.
-Galecki sharing his congrats to director in the photo’s comment section.
+It appears that Galecki misses his days in the show, which was canceled last year.
+He recently shared a photo on Instagram of him with actress Kaley Cuoco — who plays Penny in the CBS show — and Emmy-nominated director Mark Cendrowski.
+Galecki congratulated the director in the photo’s comments section.

-In a recent interview with Forbes, Cendrowski hinted at the possibility of a spin-off being in the works for the future, but said that he wouldn’t bet one way or another on the possiblity and it certainly doesn’t seem like something we’ll be seeing anytime soon.
+In a recent interview with Forbes, Cendrowski hinted at the possibility of a spin-off being in the works for the future but said that he wouldn’t bet on it one way or another.
+He added that it certainly doesn’t seem like something we’ll be seeing anytime soon.

 “That’s not to say that there may not be something down the line, but I don’t think anyone wanted to jump into the next season and spin someone off immediately.
 I think the idea of letting things percolate a little, and you don’t want to cash in.
 That doesn’t mean that won’t happen and, in a couple of years, maybe it’s a character or a couple of characters that catch up within a couple of years.”

-Cendrowski went on to say that he would love to be involved if Chuck Lorre did decide to do something along these lines in the future.
+Cendrowski went on to say that he would love to be involved if Big Bang Theory co-creator Chuck Lorre did decide to do something along these lines in the future.
 Until then, fans will have to sit tight.